-The Company determined the underlying nature of the services provided are consistent irrespective of the payor type.
-Therefore, management assesses price concessions using a portfolio approach in its contracts with patients.
-The Company reports revenue net of price concessions related to contractual adjustments provided to third-party payors, discounts provided to uninsured patients in accordance with the Company's policy and/or implicit price concessions provided to patients.
-The differences between the price at which the Company expects to receive from patients and the standard billing rates are accounted for as contractual adjustments or discounts, which are deducted from gross revenue to arrive at net revenues.
-These differences, deemed implicit price concessions, were immaterial for all periods presented.
+The Company determines the total transaction price based on standard charges for services provided, reduced by price concessions related to contractual adjustments provided to third-party payors, discounts provided to uninsured patients in accordance with the Company's policy and/or implicit price concessions provided to patients.
 The Company determines its estimates of contractual adjustments and discounts based on contractual agreements, its discount policies, and its historical experience.

-Settlements with third-party payors for retroactive adjustments due to audits, review or investigations and disputes by either the Company or the thirdparty payors within the allowable specific timeframe are considered variable consideration and are included in the determination of estimated transaction price for providing patient services.
+Settlements with third-party payors for retroactive adjustments due to audits, review or investigations and disputes by either the Company or the third-party payors within the allowable specific timeframe are considered variable consideration and are included in the determination of estimated transaction price for providing patient services.
 These settlements are estimated based on the terms of the payment agreement with the payor, correspondence from the payor and the Company's historical settlement activity, including an assessment to ensure that it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the retroactive adjustment is subsequently resolved.
 Estimated settlements are adjusted in future periods as new information becomes available, or as years are settled or are no longer subject to such audits, reviews and investigations.
 Generally, patients who are covered by third-party payors are responsible for related deductibles and coinsurance, which vary in amount.